GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (137) .md

 **Range**: 5 Yards

-**Effect**: You redirect a magical ray back to its source.
-You may only redirect the ray of a spell whose tier is half or less of this spell's.
+**Effect**: You redirect a magical ray, whose origin or destination is within range, back to its source.
+This cannot redirect a ray of a spell whose tier is at least half of this spell's.

 **At Higher Tiers**: Each tier beyond the minimum increases the range by 3 yards or grants a +1 bonus to the redirected ray's attack roll.